 Many observers seem to assume blockchain technology is an immovable monolith.
-While such assumption does help when trying to explain how the technology works to the general public, this is indeed not the case when it comes to describing the actual status of the technology.
+While such assumption does help when trying to explain how the technology works to the general public, this is not the case when describing the actual status of the technology.

 Rapid and agile innovation is one of the core traits of blockchains, backed by impressive human talent with substantial financial resources, addressing not only some of its well-known limitations but also enhancing its core functionality.
 Blockchain technology is evolving rapidly and the best way to take stock, for now, it’s via frequent snapshots.
 In fact, keeping track of blockchain innovations could quickly become a full-time job.
 In any event, the monolith is not only moving.
 It is indeed flying at the speed of light.